villekf/OMEGA-doc/docs/source/selectingprojector.rst

 SPECT data
 ----------

+Projector types 1 and 6 are the only ones recommended

+Projector type 1 is a ray-based projector and is algorithmically identical to the PET version, i.e. the exact intersection length is computed.
+However, for SPECT multiple rays per projection pixel can be used and the rays spread out as a cone according to the collimator geometry.
+Usable for any parallel hole collimator.
+Could be modified for any other type of collimator as well, but currently pinhole, fanbeam or similar do not work optimally.
+Unlike the projector type 6, projector type 1 works with any kind of scanner geometry as long as parallel hole collimator is used.

-Only projector type 6 is recommended at this point.
-This is a rotation-based projector, meaning it rotates the images to simulate parallel beam reconstruction.
+Projector type 6 is a rotation-based projector, meaning it rotates the images to simulate parallel beam reconstruction.
 Detector response can be included as well to enable PSF blurring.

 Other data
 ----------